This page may contain affiliate links. Learn More.

 There are so many ways you can reduce costs in your everyday life.
 Think about all of the disposable income you waste and start there.
 Can you make coffee at home and skip the expensive coffee drinks?
 Can you cook your own dinner and skip the drive-through?
 These things are good for not only your wallet but also the environment and your body.

 Can you read the paper online?
-Can you switch cell services to Cricket or another cheaper service and save a bundle?
+What about switching cell services to Cricket or another cheaper service and save a bundle?
 Can you change cable or internet companies and get a better deal?
 You can even call your provider and tell them you want a cheaper service.
 You’d be surprised how much you can save if you tell your company you’re going to switch.

 Another great way to use coupons without filling the landfill is to do coupon exchanges with other people and share the papers you have.
 Many times, you can also get the thrown out leftover coupons from the trash at the newspaper or from the recycling center.
 It’s a great way to get a ton of coupons without spending any money or creating more waste for the environment.